copper-engine/copper-engine.github.io/docs/tutorial1.md

 	logger.info(correlationId+ ": workflow   part one: Hello World!");

-After maximum 5 sec you will see the additional log entry in the logout.
+After maximum 5 sec you will see the additional log entry in the console.

 #### Step 3: workflow uses wait() to suspend execution